paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-004-officers-and-employees-of-senate-and-house-of-representatives.md

 Pub.
 L. 95–26, title I, May 4, 1977, 91 Stat.
 80, provided in part: “That the positions established by the Legislative Branch Appropriation Act, 1970 [Pub.
 L. 91–145, Dec.
 12, 1969, 83 Stat.
 338], for the Offices of the Majority and Minority Leaders [of the Senate] are abolished effective April 1, 1977.”
 The positions referred to were enumerated in Pub.
 L. 91–145, Dec.
 12, 1969, 83 Stat.
 339, classified to former [section 61h–1 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section61h–1&num=0&edition=prelim), which authorized the respective leaders to appoint an administrative assistant, a legislative assistant, an executive secretary, and a clerical assistant in lieu of the positions authorized prior thereto by Senate Resolution 158, agreed to Dec.
 9, 1941, Pub.
 L. 86–30, approved May 20, 1959, and Senate Resolution 240, agreed to Jan.
 24, 1952.
 See [section 6131 of this title](./chapter-061-senate-leadership.md#section-6131).

-<a id="section-61h-2-61h-3"></a>
+<a id="section-61h-2"></a>
-## § 61h–2, 61h–3.
-Omitted
+## § 61h–2.
+Repealed.
+Pub.
+L. 116–94, div.
+E, title II, § 212(a)(3)(A), Dec.
+20, 2019, 133 Stat.
+2775

 ### Statutory Notes

-#### Codification
-Section 61h–2, Pub.
+Section, Pub.
 L. 94–59, title I, § 105, July 25, 1975, 89 Stat.
 275, set a maximum annual rate of compensation of $36,500 for legislative assistants in Offices of Senate Majority and Minority Leaders.
 Positions established by Legislative Branch Appropriation Act, 1970, for Offices of Senate Majority and Minority Leaders, which Act, Pub.
 L. 91–145, Dec.
 12, 1969, 83 Stat.
 339, classified to former [section 61h–1 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section61h–1&num=0&edition=prelim), authorized the respective leaders to appoint a legislative assistant, were abolished, see Pub.
 L. 95–26, title I, May 4, 1977, 91 Stat.
 80, set out as a note under former [section 61h–1 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section61h–1&num=0&edition=prelim).
 See, also, [section 6131 of this title](./chapter-061-senate-leadership.md#section-6131).

+#### Effective Date of Repeal
+Repeal effective on the later of the first day of the first applicable pay period beginning on or after Jan.
+1, 2020, or the first day of the first applicable pay period beginning on or after Dec.
+20, 2019, see section 212(c) of Pub.
+L. 116–94, set out as a note under [section 282b of this title](./chapter-009-office-of-legislative-counsel.md#section-282b).

+<a id="section-61h-3"></a>
+## § 61h–3.
+Omitted

+### Statutory Notes

+#### Codification
 Section 61h–3, Pub.
 L. 94–59, title I, July 25, 1975, 89 Stat.
 269, authorized Senate Majority and Minority Leaders to appoint and fix compensation of an executive secretary and a clerical assistant effective July 1, 1975.
 Positions established by Legislative Branch Appropriation Act, 1970, for Offices of Senate Majority and Minority Leaders, which Act, Pub.
 L. 91–145, Dec.
 12, 1969, 83 Stat.
 339, classified to former [section 61h–1 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section61h–1&num=0&edition=prelim), authorized the respective leaders to appoint an executive secretary, and a clerical assistant, were abolished, see Pub.
 L. 95–26, title I, May 4, 1977, 91 Stat.
 80, set out as a note under former [section 61h–1 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section61h–1&num=0&edition=prelim).
 See, also, [section 6131 of this title](./chapter-061-senate-leadership.md#section-6131).